jmerhar/photography/README.md

 ## remove-sidecars.pl

-I like to shoot with my camera in RAW+JPEG mode, in order to have high-quality raw photos, but also jpegs for quick preview and for example to quickly send to my phone.
-Lightroom is also smart enough to recognise these jpegs as sidecars for the main raw photos, which means that they don't bother me much.
+I like to shoot with my camera in RAW+JPEG mode, in order to have high-quality raw photos, but also jpegs for quick preview and to quickly send to my phone for example.
+Lightroom is smart enough to recognise these jpegs as sidecars for the main raw photos, which means that they don't bother me much.

-All is good then, but when my catalogue reached 100k+ photos, I realised that these sidecars were taking a lot of space on my hard drive, for no added benefit.
-When I tried to delete them I realised that Lightroom has no feature to do that.
+All is good then, but when my catalogue reached 100k+ photos, I realised that these sidecars were taking up a lot of space on my hard drive, for no added benefit.
+When I tried to delete them I realised that Lightroom had no feature to do that.
 So I decided to write a script for it.
-I ended up freeing 300+ GB.
+I ended up freeing 300+ GB of disk space.

 ### Usage

 Download the script and make it executable.
 Run it with the path to your photos.
-You'll be prompted to provide a list of extensions for your sidecars and your raw photos.
-Press enter to accept the defaults or provide a list of extensions separated by space.
-The script will then scan your photos, give a summary of the files it found, and prompt you to confirm deleting them.
+You'll be prompted to provide a list of extensions for your sidecars and for your raw photos.
+Press enter to accept the defaults or provide a space-separated list of extensions.
+The script will then scan your photos, give a summary of the files it found, and ask you to confirm that you want to delete them.
 At the end you'll get a summary with the total disk space recovered.

 ```